Thinking Machines Lab

 • CEO: Mira Murati (founder)

-• Other notable leadership: John Schulman (Chief Scientist; OpenAI co-founder; previously at Anthropic), Barret Zoph (former OpenAI VP of Research), Lilian Weng (former OpenAI VP), Jared Kaplan (advisor; Chief Science Officer at Anthropic).
+• Other notable leadership: John Schulman (Chief Scientist; OpenAI co-founder; previously at Anthropic), Lilian Weng (former OpenAI VP), Jared Kaplan (advisor; Chief Science Officer at Anthropic).
+Barret Zoph, co-founder and former Chief Technology Officer, departed in January 2026 to return to OpenAI.

 Origins